Friday, November 6, 2020

 His gag reflexes triggered to the point that he dropped the bowl and it shattered on the ground into three separate pieces.
 Okay, he wasn’t eating out of that bowl ever again.

 The smell hadn’t been that bad...
 Okay, it was pretty bad.
 It thankfully had not lingered in his nose though.
-It was the intensity of it which had caught him off guard.
+It was the potency of it though which had caught him off guard.
 It smelled like everything around him, just damn well more potent.
 He went for his canteen of water at his left belt side and took a swig of it, not because he was thirsty, but just to rinse his throat and his stomach of that stench out of his mind.

 Putting the puzzle pieces of which he currently had together with what had happened here wasn’t becoming very difficult.
 However, he was still lacking a lot of pieces, even though the problem in this forest was pretty damn clear.